Don't be the next

 Stubs in, real tokens out

-Configure GitHub, your model provider, npm, AWS, your internal registry — whatever the agent needs — once, on the host.
-The VM gets stubs that satisfy every tool's expectations.
-The host-side proxy substitutes the real bearer as the request leaves the hypervisor boundary.
-A package that grabs env vars, reads ~/.netrc, or dumps memory walks away with placeholders.
+Configure your credentials once, on the host.
+The VM gets stubs every tool accepts; the proxy substitutes the real bearer as the request leaves.
+A package scraping the filesystem walks away with placeholders.

 ssh-agent forwarded, never exposed